rdtarvin/RADseq_Quito_2017/workshop_quito_day_3.md

 	Er_470
 	TNHC05833

+The index primer is xxxxx, and the sample names occur in the same order as the barcodes in the example file.

 **NOTE 1**: whenever editing text files, first, NEVER use what you exported from excel or word directly... always check in a simple text editor (TExt WRangler, BBEdit, etc) and using "view invisible characters" to avoid unnecesary headaches of hidden characters or extra spaces/tabs, etc!
 Biggest waste of time in anything computing...

-**NOTE 2**: You need to have the appropriate barcode files within the appropriate library folders if demultiplexing libraries separately.
+**NOTE 2**: For stacks, you need to have the appropriate barcode files within the appropriate library folders if demultiplexing libraries separately.

 **NOTE 3**: Figure out how your barcodes are set up within your sequence file, in order to determine how to set up the process_radtags code (doing any of the commands we did earlier to look into the files).